-3.4.1 Security Problem Definition
+3.4.1 Security Problem Definition:

-Following the PP [12], the security problem definition is enhanced by adding:
+Following the PP [11], the security problem definition of this Security Target Lite is enhanced by adding:

-- Additional threats (for details refer to 4.1.1 and 4.1.2). - Additional organization security policy (for details refer to 4.2.1). - And additional augmented assumption (for details refer to 4.3.1).
+- Additional threat (for details refer to chapter 4.1.2). - Additional organization security policy (for details refer to chapter 4.2.1). - And additional augmented assumption (for details refer to chapter 4.3.1).

-Aside these add-ons, the security problem definition of this security target is consistent with the statement of the security problem definition in the PP [12], as the the Protection Profile [12] demands strict conformance.
+Aside these add-ons, the security problem definition of this Security Target Lite is consistent with the statement of the security problem definition in the PP [11], as the Protection Profile [11] demands strict conformance.

-The threats and OSPs of the Security Target are a superset of the ones defined in the PP [12].
-Although an additional assumption is defined in the Security Target compared to the PP [12], the Security Target is still strict conformant to the PP [12], as the added assumption does neither mitigate a threat, which is meant to be addressed by a security objective for the TOE nor does it fulfils an OSP, which is meant to be addressed by the security objectives for the TOE.
+The threats and OSPs of the Security Target Lite are a superset of the ones defined in the PP [1].
+Although an additional assumption is defined in the Security Target Lite compared to the PP [1], the Security Target Lite is still strict conformant to the PP [1], as the added assumption does neither mitigate a threat, which is meant to be addressed by a security objective for the TOE nor does it fulfils an OSP, which is meant to be addressed by the security objectives for the TOE.